peytoncordero/DRI25/command-line.md

 Hello world from the command line
 ```

-This is the way in which the CLI prints the text.
+This is how the CLI prints the text.
 How can we ask the computer to print a text on a file instead of printing it on the command line?

 We use the redirect symbol (a greater-than symbol):